cogentcore/core/README.md

 ## Sponsors

-We thank October Swimmer and our other [sponsors](https://github.com/sponsors/cogentcore) for their support, which allows us to spend more time improving Cogent Core.
+We thank our [sponsors](https://github.com/sponsors/cogentcore) for their support, which allows us to spend more time improving Cogent Core.